nathancfox/cfs-reu-2018/experiments/lab_notebooks/cfs_notebook.md

   but too few is not.
 * Read up on the pathways known to affect neurite outgrowth.
 * Take a given position vector and convert it to binary many times, evaluate all the outputs.
+* Get the pharmacologically linked kinase families and look at which families are activated for the returned subsets.
+Is it always the same families?
+Always the same kinases in those families?
+If they're actually pharmacologically linked, then the algorithm should give back only a consistent subset of families, not a consistent subset of kinases.
+Because with regard to informational contribution, most kinases inside a pharmacologically linked family are approximately the same.
+Then, it seems likely that each family represents a single branch pathway. (doesn't matter which kinase you knock down in a single branch pathway).
+However, kinases that don't align perfectly with their family may be intersection kinases.

+I want to test that last bullet point on a different dataset.
+I want a phenotype that is extremely well characterized and has the full regulation network known.
+Thus, I can test for my theory on single branch vs intersection nodes.

 ----------------------------------------------------------------------------------------------------